Fuorcla Trupchun: to the border and beyond

 Ausrüstung

-Sturdy hiking boots or mountain boots, warm clothing, sun and rain protection, hiking poles as needed, binoculars recommended.
+Sturdy hiking boots or mountain boots, warm clothing, sun and rain protection, trekking poles if needed, binoculars recommended.

 Directions

-From S-chanf or Prasüras hike via high-altitude or valley path to Alp Trupchun (2040 m above sea level.M.) (see route «Val Trupchun»).
-From Alp Trupchun on a narrow but well-maintained path through several Rüfen.
-The last about 300 meters of altitude through slippery rubble to the top of the pass on the Fuorcla Trupchun (2782 m above sea.M level) on the border with Italy.
-Return on the same path back to Alp Trupchun or on the Italian side on a steep and marked path through the Valle del Saliente to Livigno.
+From S-chanf or Prasüras, hike via the high or valley trail to Alp Trupchun (2040 m a.s.l.) (see route "Val Trupchun").
+From Alp Trupchun, follow a narrow but well-maintained path through several scree fields.
+The last approximately 300 vertical meters are across slippery scree to the pass summit at Fuorcla Trupchun (2782 m a.s.l.) on the border with Italy.
+Return on the same path back to Alp Trupchun or continue on the Italian side on a steep and marked path through Valle del Saliente to Livigno.

 Directions